Serious pollution incidents from water firms up 60% last year, watchdog says

 The number of serious pollution incidents caused by water firms across England rose by 60% in 2024 compared with the previous year, the Environment Agency said.

-The watchdog revealed consistently poor performance from all nine water and sewerage firms in the country despite expectations for incidents to decrease.
+The watchdog revealed consistently poor performance from all nine water and sewerage firms in the country despite its expectations for pollution incidents to decrease.

-Every year, the Environment Agency assesses pollution incidents from water firms into categories, with category 1 (major) and category 2 (significant) being the most serious.
+Every year it records the number of times pollution, including untreated sewage, is released into waterways from water company infrastructure such as pumping stations, pipes and treatment works.

-The watchdog considers these events to have a “serious or persistent” impact on the environment, such as damage to ecosystems, the loss of wildlife and harm to human health.
+The regulator assesses these incidents into categories, with category 1 (major) and category 2 (significant) considered the most serious in terms of their impact on the environment, such as damage to ecosystems, the loss of wildlife and harm to human health.

 Last year, 75 category 1 and 2 incidents were recorded, up from 47 the previous year.

-Three water firms were responsible for 81% of these serious incidents, which were Thames Water with 33, Southern Water with 15 and Yorkshire Water with 13.
+Three water firms were responsible for 81% of these serious incidents – Thames Water with 33, Southern Water with 15, and Yorkshire Water with 13.

-Meanwhile, just two companies – Northumbrian Water and Wessex Water – had no serious incidents last year, meeting the Environment Agencies expectations to see a trend to zero pollution incidents by 2025.
+Meanwhile, just two companies – Northumbrian Water and Wessex Water – had no serious incidents last year, meeting the Environment Agency’s expectations to see a trend to zero serious pollution incidents by 2025.

-The data comes before the publication of a landmark review of the water industry on Monday, led by Sir John Cunliffe, who will outline his recommendations to the Government on tackling the sector’s performance.
+The data comes before the publication of a landmark review of the water industry on Monday, led by Sir John Cunliffe, who will outline his recommendations to the Government on tackling the sector’s environmental and financial performance.

-It also follows a report released by the Public Accounts Committee earlier on Friday, in which the cross-bench group of MPs called the level of pollution “woeful” and called for an overhaul of the regulation system.
+It also follows a report released by the Public Accounts Committee earlier on Friday, in which the cross-bench group of MPs called the level of pollution “woeful” and recommended an overhaul of the regulation system.

-The Environment Agency said it was clear some companies are failing to meet the targets it has set on pollution.
+The Environment Agency said it is clear some companies are failing to meet the targets it has set on pollution.

-But it is understood the agency is still investigating the incidents and their causes more closely to understand the major increase from 2023, and decide on any action, particularly at Thames, which saw serious incidents double from 14 to 33.
+But it is understood the agency is still investigating incidents and their causes more closely to understand the major increase from 2023, particularly at Thames, which saw serious incidents double from 14 to 33.

 “The water industry must act urgently to prevent pollution from occurring and to respond rapidly when it does.